kadirilkimen/kivents/README.md

 ```javascript
 const allEvents = events.getEvents();
 ```
--Returns the internal `Map` of all registered events and listeners.
+- Returns the internal `Map` of all registered events and listeners.

 ## Notes